uptonking/note4yaoo/pm-office-notion-community.md

   - Yet in both cases, they ended up not really taking advantage of this flexibility.
   - The logical schema of both systems is a very ordinary relational schema that could have been implemented directly on the database, with much better performance.
   - I wonder if the Notion developers made a serious attempt to build on top of a more conventional structured schema, and found it really was unworkable?
-- 👉🏻 jitl: I actually think Notion's data model is much more conventional than the data stores behind document editors like Google Docs or Figma.
+- 👷🏻 jitl: I actually think Notion's data model is much more conventional than the data stores behind document editors like Google Docs or Figma.
 Blocks are "just" rows in Postgres.
   - We **use JSON for properties for flexibility and for user-defined property schemas**.
-  - We could use an entity-attribute-value table as you describe for that, but such a table would complicate our caching techniques.
+  - We could use an `entity-attribute-value` table as you describe for that, but such a table would complicate our caching techniques.
 It would also be enormous, but, it might be time for another think about that since we finished sharding.
 - I was thinking more along the lines of, specific tables for different classes of entity, with a schema that’s as fixed as possible, so you get the most compact and indexable representation.
 - I'm curious if Notion has any plans to make the "type" property user-extensible.
 Given the current data-structure, which decouples the block data from the way its rendered through the type property, a user has to define only one template for rendering arrangements of UI components (boxes, bullets, etc), titles and children.
   - This sounds a bit like customized structured data types with style inheritance, à la DITA.